MattTrip/aws-data-pipeline/README.md

 7. Athena will be used to perform SQL queries on the data and provide the interface to connect to Superset in the next step

-8. Finally, Apache Superset can create provide dashboard visualizations for futher interpretation and consumption
+8. Apache Superset can create provide dashboard visualizations for futher interpretation and consumption

 ## How to use this project

 ## Future Improvements